-Your Smart Security Light is designed to easily replace your existing outdoor light fixture.
+Your Kuna Porch Light or Camera Floodlight is designed to easily replace your existing outdoor light fixture.
 However, if you have an older junction box, or you light does not easily sit flush with the wall, you may need to make some additional adjustments.

 We always recommend consulting an electrician if you have any sort of non-standard electrical setup.
 However, the following tips should help you get started.

-The Smart Security Light doesn't fit with my junction box.
+The light doesn't fit with my junction box.

 We included a second, shorter pair of screws in your Kuna installation packet to account for a variety of setups.
 This allows you to mount the bracket in parallel.
 If you didn't receive an extra set of screws, please contact support - so we can send you some!

-There is a gap between my Smart Security Light and the wall.
+There is a gap between my light and the wall.

 If there is still a small gap between your light and the wall, we recommend using silicone sealant or Ribbon Sealer to keep the back of your light protected against the elements.
-Although your Smart Security Light is weatherproof, water can still get behind the unit and cause damage if there is a significant gap.
+Although your device is weatherproof, water can still get behind it and cause damage if there is a significant gap.

 I don't have a ground wire.

 No problem!
-Every Smart Security Light is double insulated, so a ground wire is not required for installation.
+Every light is double insulated, so a ground wire is not required for installation.
 The electrical code for safety does require ground wires to be installed in newer outlet boxes, but there are exceptions for older outlet boxes and GFCI protected wiring - so your outlet box may not have one, especially if you have an older home.

 You can attach the ground wire to the green nut on the fixture that is marked GND - for ground.
 You should also be able to attach that wire to the metal part of the junction box itself.